Hi! My name is Amy Lo, and I’m a 27-year-old millennial from Los Angeles, California.

 I started this blog in May 2017 during one of the most tumultuous years of my life.
-I was 26 years old, already more than halfway through my twenties, and although I was considered an adult, I still felt like I had no idea what I was doing.
+I was 26 years old, already more than halfway through my twenties, and still felt like I had no idea what I was doing.
 I don’t know how else to put it except that the struggle was way too real.

-Even though I was a pretty happy kid and my adolescent years were more or less ordinary, my life made a drastic turn at the age of 23 (in 2014) when my once-whole family began to fall apart, leaving me traumatized and depressed.
-The depression was so severe that I had to seek out medical help and was prescribed antidepressants.
+Even though I was a pretty happy kid growing up and my adolescent years were more or less ordinary, my life took a drastic turn at the age of 23 (in 2014) when my once-whole family began to fall apart, leaving me traumatized, depressed, and in need of medical help.

 Then 2015 to 2016 was a time of being in denial about my depression, refusing to live with medication because of the stigma and because of spiritual beliefs.
 As a Christian who went to a Bible school, I believed that God could solve all my problems, and used that as an excuse to avoid medical help.